devapalanisamy/JS-Jasmine-BDD/JS-Test-master/README.md

 Note to see if your tests pass, please type in "grunt unit"

-6. For any help unit tests please refer to
+6. help unit tests please refer to
 ----------

 http://jasmine.github.io/2.3/introduction.html

-and

-Feel free to use one of the famous javascript helper library for help with dates

-GOOD LUCK, please send me the dateUtilSpec.js and dateUtil.js when done